 They assist patients with breathing difficulties.
 The only requirement to join the respiratory therapies programs is the completion of a high school degree (Penn Medicine, 2015).
 However, therapists who are practicing need to have a bachelor’s degree.
 The US Department of Labor establishes the median annual salary for professionals at $55,870.
 The demand for respiratory therapy is due to smoking or pollution as well as respiratory diseases.

 A growth of 19 percent is anticipated by 2022 as a result of the increasing exposure to pollution as well as smoking in environments that increase the chance of contracting respiratory ailments.
 Professional and state-level exams are needed for certification (Commission on Accreditation of Respiratory Care 2014).
-Students must also successfully complete professional training that is accredited by the national body for respiratory therapy.
-All States, excluding Alaska, is licensed and certified to be in the respiratory therapy profession (American Association for Respiratory Care, 2015.).
+Students must also complete professional training that is accredited by the national body for respiratory therapy.
+All States, excluding Alaska, are licensed and certified to be in the respiratory therapy profession (American Association for Respiratory Care, 2015.).
 Healthcare professionals must be ethical, sensitive, and extremely careful.

 Practical nurses who are licensed (LPNs)

 These professionals are registered nurses and participate in providing basic care to patients in health institutions (Shi and Singh 2014).
 The minimum educational requirement for a nursing program is the completion of a high school diploma that allows students to pursue certificates or diplomas in community and technical colleges (Practical Nursing, 2015).
 The median annual salary that LPNs earn is $40,540.
 Most of the time, these workers work full-time due to the huge demand for hospital staff.